Skip to content

 The GameFi Landscape

-The number of GameFi projects has continued to rise and reached 1,551 games as of June 2023.
-However, slowing growth is evident as month-over-month growth tapered to low single-digit growth rates, clocking 2.5% in June 2023.
+The number of GameFi projects has continued to rise and reached 1,551 games.
+However, slowing growth is evident as month-over-month growth tapered to low single-digit growth rates, clocking 2.5%.

 The broad overall negative market sentiment likely contributed to this decline as market participants take a breather from blockchain activities and the number of new game launches slow.